-We believe that sarcoids should be viewed as a form of skin cancer.
-If you find anything that looks suspicious on your horse and may be a form of skin cancer please consult your vet immediately.
-Where sarcoids are concerned, it is usually better to contact your vet as soon as you notice the condition rather than waiting for it to improve or “treating” it with methods recommended by non-vets.
+Sarcoids should be viewed as a form of skin cancer.
+If you find anything that looks suspicious on your horse please consult your vet immediately as it may be a form of skin cancer.
+When dealing with sarcoids, it is better to contact your vet as soon as you notice the lesion rather than waiting for it to improve or “treating” it with methods recommended by non-vets.
 Sarcoids are not easy to treat – there are over 40 treatments worldwide proving that there is no one universally effective treatment – the best treatment method should be applied in the first instance, as each unsuccessful treatment attempt results in a 40% decrease in success of further treatments.

 The likelihood for recurrence with sarcoids is high, so do not be disappointed if the sarcoid “comes back”.
 Do not expect a 100% cure rate as a horse with sarcoids will always have the propensity to develop further lesions later in life.